 Power Line & Lightning / Grounding Safety

-*Note: Techies Store LLC dba Range Xperts is not liable for any harm, injury, or damage resulting from the installation of and/or from natural events disasters such as storms, hurricanes, wind, and/or lightning.
-For your safety proper installation and grounding safety techniques as defined by the NEC are recommended.
+Note: Techies Store LLC dba Range Xperts is not liable for any harm, injury, or damage resulting from the installation of and/or from natural events disasters such as storms, hurricanes, wind, and/or lightning.
+For your safety, read and obey all proper installation, power line, and grounding safety warnings.

 - Select a safe site to install the antenna.

-- The distance between any power lines and the installation site should be at least one and one-half times the height of the antenna and mast assembly.
-Make the distance even greater, if at all possible.
+- The distance between any power lines and the installation site should be at least two times the total height of the mast, tower, mount, plus the length of the antenna..
+Make the separation distance away from power lines even greater, if at all possible.
 Since all overhead power lines look somewhat alike, consider them all dangerous and stay well away from them.

 - If you have power lines in the area, call your local electric utility for assistance.